dajcs/miniRT/.test/checker_dust_uv_solution.md

 Checker pattern looks nice on curved surfaces, but on plane surfaces sometimes "dust" appears.
 This artifact is introduced by get_pattern_color() because it appears even when only the ambient light is present.

-You have encountered a classic and very subtle problem in computer graphics known as **"surface acne"** or **"self-intersection artifacts,"** caused by floating-point imprecision.
-Your diagnosis is perfect—it is indeed happening in `get_pattern_color`, and your test with only ambient light correctly isolates it from lighting issues.

-### The "Why": The Root Cause of the "Dust"
+### The Root Cause of the "Dust"

 The artifact is not random dust.
-It's a form of **Z-fighting** happening at the boundaries of your checkerboard squares.
+It's a form of **Z-fighting** happening at the boundaries of the checkerboard squares.

 1.  **Floating-Point Numbers Aren't Perfect:** A `double` cannot represent every possible number.
 There are tiny gaps.
 A number that should be exactly `3.0` might be stored as `2.9999999999999996` or `3.0000000000000001`.